NikolasEnt/NikolasEnt.github.io/_posts/2025-02-09-iGPU-Benchmark-VLM.md

 Another interesting component of the Intel SoC is the NPU, which is also [supported](https://github.com/intel/ipex-llm/tree/main/python/llm/example/NPU/HF-Transformers-AutoModels/LLM) by ipex-llm, will be benchmarked in future posts.

 As a final remark, it is worth noting that if fast inference is required and cost is not a limiting factor, Nvidia-based solutions can undeniably offer much higher performance and throughput for big models.
-However, such Intel SoCs may have specific applications where energy efficiency and budget-friendliness are important.
+However, Intel SoCs may be suitable for specific applications where energy efficiency and cost are important.

 References: